GauBen/chachalog/README.md

   You may also want to add `--tag next` to your `npm publish` command in `.github/workflows/release.yml` to publish your packages with the `next` tag instead of `latest`.

 - It's common to introduce a release with a few sentences describing the changes.
-You can do so by adding a `intro.md` file next to other changelog entries (in `.chachalog/` by default).
+You can do so by adding an `intro.md` file next to other changelog entries (in `.chachalog/` by default).
 For instance:

   ```markdown
   <!-- Text placed before any title will apply to all packages. -->